faircloth-lab/phyluce/docs/assembly.rst

             --cores 12 \
             --log-path log

-.. tip:: Why do I not use a `--kmer` value assembly_trinity.py?
+.. admonition:: Question: Why do I not use a `--kmer` value assembly_trinity.py?

     Trinity assembles using a program-defined kmer value of 35.

 Finding a reasonable kmer range